brionmario/wso2-ui-configs/CONTRIBUTING.md

-# Contributing to Oxygen
+# Contributing to WSO2 UI Configs

-We would love for you to contribute to Oxygen and help make it even better than it is today!
+We would love for you to contribute to WSO2 UI Configs and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Code of Conduct](#coc)